School of Education

 Admission as a Pre-Professional Student

-New freshmen and transfer students are admitted directly to the School of Education and assigned a “pre” classification of some sort—Pre-Elementary, Pre-Kinesiology, etc. Students interested in Special Education receive a pre-classification of PSR.
-This classification indicates that a student is interested in Special Education, but hasn't completed the eligibility requirements for admission into the professional program.
+New freshmen and transfer students are admitted directly to the School of Education and assigned a “pre” classification that reflects their area of interest—Pre-Elementary, Pre-Kinesiology, etc. Students interested in Special Education receive a pre-classification of PSR.
+This classification indicates that a student is interested in Special Education, but hasn't completed the eligibility requirements for admission into the professional part of their undergraduate degree program.

 It is strongly recommended that students interested in a School of Education program meet with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall, 608-262-1651.